xuyou1999/TPC-DS_DW_F2022/logs/query_log_yx.md

 ### 7
 - replace '(cast('1999-02-22' as date) + 90 days)' with '(dateadd(day, 90, cast('1999-02-22' as date)))' in line 11, 23

+### 8
+- replace 'substr' with 'substring' in line 12